My Bloody Valentine (band): 1992–1997: Island Records and breakup

 My Bloody Valentine signed with Island Records in October 1992 for a reported £250,000 contract.
 The band's advance went toward the construction of a home studio in Streatham, South London, which was completed in April 1993.
 Several technical problems with the studio sent the band into "semi-meltdown," according to Shields, who was rumoured to have been suffering from writer's block.
-The band remained largely inactive, but they recorded and released two cover songs from 1993 to 1996—a rendering of "We Have All the Time in the World" by Louis Armstrong for Peace Together and a cover of "Map Ref.
+The band remained largely inactive, but they recorded and released two cover songs, in 1993 and 1996—a rendering of "We Have All the Time in the World" by Louis Armstrong for Peace Together and a cover of "Map Ref.
 41°N 93°W" by Wire for the tribute album Whore: Tribute to Wire.

 In 1995, Debbie Googe and Colm Ó Cíosóig left My Bloody Valentine.
 Googe, who briefly worked as a taxi driver following her departure, formed the indie rock supergroup Snowpony with Katharine Gifford, who also performed with Stereolab and Moonshake. Ó Cíosóig relocated to the United States, forming Hope Sandoval & the Warm Inventions with Hope Sandoval of Mazzy Star.
 Shields and Butcher attempted to record a third studio album that Shields claimed would be released in 1998.

-Butcher departed the band in 1997.
-Unable to finalise a third album, Shields isolated himself, and, in his own words, "went crazy," drawing comparisons in the music press to the eccentric behavior of Brian Wilson of the Beach Boys and Syd Barrett of Pink Floyd.
+However, unable to finalise a third album, Shields isolated himself and, in his own words, "went crazy," drawing comparisons in the music press to the eccentric behavior of Brian Wilson of the Beach Boys and Syd Barrett of Pink Floyd.
 Shields later became a touring member of Primal Scream, collaborated with a number of artists including Yo La Tengo, Dinosaur Jr. and Le Volume Courbe and recorded songs for the soundtrack to the 2003 film Lost in Translation.

 Rumours have spread among fans that albums worth of material had been recorded and shelved prior to the band's breakup.
 In 1999, it was reported that Shields had delivered 60 hours of material to Island Records, and Butcher confirmed that there existed "probably enough songs to fill two albums."
-Shields later admitted that at least one full album of "half-finished" material was abandoned, stating "it was dead.
+Shields later admitted that at least one full album of "half-finished" material was abandoned, stating, "it was dead.
 It hadn't got that spirit, that life in it."